Precision-Neurodynamics/optimization_assistant/README.md

 and the process is repeated,
 ![Slide13](https://user-images.githubusercontent.com/66339367/111886385-850f9e80-89a3-11eb-92bc-582fda44b468.jpeg)

-until convergine on a solution with an estimated low tremor.
+until converging on a solution with an estimated low tremor.
 ![Slide14](https://user-images.githubusercontent.com/66339367/111886386-850f9e80-89a3-11eb-995f-40986fc6a77c.jpeg)

-The *actual* optimum of the objective function can be seen by seleting the button in the bottom left
+The *actual* optimum of the objective function can be seen by seleting the button in the bottom left.
 ![Slide15](https://user-images.githubusercontent.com/66339367/111886387-850f9e80-89a3-11eb-94fe-d87b6ebbf320.jpeg)